paulproteus/debian-devel-changes-history-extractor/README.md

 ## Status

 It works splendidly for emails from 2008 onward.
+(Some emails from pre-2008 trigger parse failures.
+For information about this and other issues, see GitHub issues.)

 <!-- commenting out note about speed, since I need to re-run with Python 3.7: On my laptop, it takes 2.214 seconds to
 run when the cache is fresh, i.e., if no uploads have occurred since it was previously run. -->